rurreac/slider/README.md

 Flags:
   -e	Expose port to all interfaces
-  -i	Interactive mode, enters shell directly
+  -i	Interactive mode, enters shell directly (always TLS) -k int
-  -k int
     	Kills Shell Listener and Server on a Session ID -p int
     	Uses this port number as local Listener, otherwise randomly selected -s int
-    	Runs a Shell server over an SSH Channel on a Session ID
+    	Runs a Shell server over an SSH Channel on a Session ID -t	Enable TLS for the Shell
 ```
 Slider will open a port locally that will allow you to bind to a Client Shell using [netcat](https://nmap.org/ncat/),
-which may be useful is `ssh` is not at hand.
+or `openssl` for cyphered connections with the tls flag `-t`, which may be useful is `ssh` is not at hand.

 By default, the Shell will be exposed only to the localhost interface, but you can use the `-e` flag to expose it to
 all interfaces.

 A few considerations:
-* If the client supports PTYs the connection will be fully interactive as well.
+* If the client supports PTYs the Shell can be upgraded to fully interactive as well.
-* If the client is Windows and supports PTYs you will need to use `stty raw -echo && nc <host> <port>` to bind to the
+* If the client is Windows and supports PTYs you will need to connect through `stty raw -echo && nc <host> <port>` or
-shell, or you will end up with a dummy shell.
+`stty raw -echo && openssl s_client --quiet --connect <host>:<port>` if tls enabled, to bind to the shell, or you will end up
+with a dummy shell.

 ##### Certs
 ```